 1. Consider adding some inflation-resistant diversifiers

-Strategic Advisers, LLC has taken specific steps within managed client accounts to help provide additional inflation protection, emphasizing certain investments that have historically done well in inflationary environments.
+Strategic Advisers, LLC has taken specific steps within managed client accounts to help provide additional inflation protection, by emphasizing certain investments that have historically done well in inflationary environments.
 This has included adding diversified commodities, such as energy, industrial metals, precious metals, and agricultural products, as well as international stocks.

 2. Take a close look at your budget